A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-30659: Juniper Junos SRX Series DoS Vulnerability

-CVE-2025-30659 is a denial-of-service flaw in Juniper Junos OS on SRX Series that causes PFE crashes when processing malformed packets in SVR configurations.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-30659 is a denial-of-service vulnerability in Juniper Junos OS on SRX Series that causes PFE crashes when processing malformed packets with Secure Vector Routing enabled.
+This article covers technical details, affected versions, and mitigations.

 CVE-2025-30659 Overview